myriadrf/LimeSDR_GW/docs/docs/limesdr_mini_v1.rst

 LMS7002 Top Module
 ~~~~~~~~~~~~~~~~~~
-This module is part of LimeDFB and more details can be found in :external+limedfb:ref:`lms7002_top <docs/lms7002_top/readme:lms7002_top>` description.
+This module is part of LimeDFB and more details can be found in :external+dfb:ref:`lms7002_top <docs/lms7002_top/readme:lms7002_top>` description.
 This module implements the LMS7002M PHY for transmitting and receiving digital IQ samples.

 .. _rx_path_top_module:

 RX Path Top Module
 ~~~~~~~~~~~~~~~~~~
-This module is part of LimeDFB and more details can be found in :external+limedfb:ref:`rx_path_top <docs/rx_path_top/readme:rx_path_top>` description.
+This module is part of LimeDFB and more details can be found in :external+dfb:ref:`rx_path_top <docs/rx_path_top/readme:rx_path_top>` description.
 It handles the receive path from the LMS7002M to the FPGA and host, including IQ sample packetization and timestamp generation.

 .. _tx_path_top_module:

 TX Path Top Module
 ~~~~~~~~~~~~~~~~~~
-This module is part of LimeDFB and more details can be found in :external+limedfb:ref:`tx_path_top <docs/tx_path_top/readme:tx_path_top>` description.
+This module is part of LimeDFB and more details can be found in :external+dfb:ref:`tx_path_top <docs/tx_path_top/readme:tx_path_top>` description.
 This module manages the transmit path from the host through the FPGA to the LMS7002M, including unpacking of IQ samples and stream synchronization.

 .. _ft601_phy_module: